PRUNERS/llvm_archer/README.md

 under "/usr".

-Once the installation completes, you need to setup your environement to allow ARCHER to work correctly.
+Once the installation completes, you need to setup your environement to allow Archer to work correctly.

 Please set the following path variables: